AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/ingesting-content.md

 ### Top-up Ingestion Failure Due to Unable to Delete Referenced Node {#top-up-ingestion-failure-due-to-unable-to-delete-referenced-node}

+>[!CONTEXTUALHELP]
+>id="aemcloud_cam_ingestion_troubleshooting_referenced_node"
+>title="Unable to Delete Referenced Node"
+>abstract="A common cause of a non-wipe ingestion failure is a version conflict for a particular node on the destination instance.
+The versions of the node must be remedied."
+>additional-url="https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/migration-journey/cloud-migration/content-transfer-tool/ingesting-content.html#top-up-ingestion-process" text="Top-up Ingestion"

 Another common cause of a [Top-up Ingestion](/help/journey-migration/content-transfer-tool/using-content-transfer-tool/ingesting-content.md#top-up-ingestion-process) failure is a version conflict for a particular node on the destination instance.
 To identify this error, download the ingestion log using the Cloud Acceleration Manager UI and look for an entry like the following:

 >java.lang.RuntimeException: org.apache.jackrabbit.oak.api.CommitFailedException: OakIntegrity0001: Unable to delete referenced node: 8a2289f4-b904-4bd0-8410-15e41e0976a8